1. EPAYMENTS CODE

 Volt will be subscribing in future to Osko under the BPAY® Scheme.
 We will let you know once this functionality is enabled.

-For eligible accounts, you can make Osko Payments through our Volt App.
+For eligible accounts, you can make Osko Payments through our Volt app or other login.
 We will not be obliged to make an Osko Payment if you do not give us all of the information we require or if any of the information you give us is inaccurate.

 You can make Osko Payments to a PayID or to a BSB and account number, provided that the account that you are paying is able to receive Osko Payments.
 Some payees might not be able to receive Osko or NPP Payments, depending on their account or payment type or their financial institution.